Hilbert's Sixth Problem and Soft Logic: Classical Results in Probability Theory

-In this section, we overview some of Kolmogorov's ordinary probability theory , with motivation to introduce the soft logic-based soft probability definition.
-A cumulative distribution function $F_X$ of a continuous random variable $X$ is
+In this subsection, we overview some properties of continuous random variables with motivation to introduce the soft logic-based soft probability definitions.
+A cumulative distribution function (CDF) $F_X$ of a continuous random variable $X$ is

-so there is no distinction between the strict inequality and the non-strict inequality, i.e., the equality case collapses to zero ($\textrm{Pr}(X=x)=0$).
+so there is no distinction between strict and non-strict inequalities, i.e., the equality case collapses to zero ($\textrm{Pr}(X=x)=0$).
 Motivated by the following approximation, based on the PDF $f_X$

 for some small $\Delta x>0$, and the following observation